Space science and exploration in 2025: What to know – DW – 01/02/2025

 2025 will be the year the European Space Agency (ESA) begins analyzing Earth's ecosystems from space.

 The FLuorescence EXplorer (FLEX) mission will provide global maps of plant health and stress.
-FLEX has a three-and-a-half-year design lifetime from launch.
+FLEX has a 3 1/2 year design lifetime from launch.

 A separate ESA mission launching in 2025 will also analyze Earth's forests.
 The Biomass mission will measure information about the state of our forests and how they are changing.